United Nations Trusteeship Council: Present status

 By a resolution adopted on 25th of May 1994, the Council amended its rules of procedure to drop the obligation to meet annually and agreed to meet as occasion required -- by its decision or the decision of its President, or at the request of a majority of its members or the General Assembly or the Security Council.

 The chamber itself is still used for other purposes.
-Following a three-year refurbishment, restoring its original design by Danish architect, Finn Juhl, the chamber was re-opened in 2013.
+Following a three-year refurbishment, restoring its original design by Danish architect Finn Juhl, the chamber was re-opened in 2013.
+The current president of the Trusteeship Council is James Kariuki and the Vice-President is Nathalie Broadhurst Estival.

 Future prospects

-The formal elimination of the Trusteeship Council would require the revision of the UN Charter, which is why it has not been pursued.
-Other functions for the Trusteeship Council have been considered.

-The Commission on Global Governance's 1995 report recommends an expansion of the trusteeship council.
-Their theory is that an international regulatory body is needed to protect environmental integrity and the global commons on the two-thirds of the world's surface that is outside national jurisdictions.
+The formal elimination of the Trusteeship Council would require the revision of the United Nations Charter.
+Though this has been proposed as part of reform of the United Nations, the political difficulties of such changes mean that these have not been enacted.
+Other functions for the Trusteeship Council have been considered, such as the Commission on Global Governance's 1995 Our Global Neighbourhood report which recommended expanding the trusteeship council's remit to the protection of environmental integrity and the global commons on the two-thirds of the world's surface that is outside national jurisdictions.

-However, in March 2005, UN Secretary-General Kofi Annan proposed a sweeping reform of the United Nations, including an expansion of the Security Council.
-As this restructuring would involve significant changes to the UN charter, Annan proposed the complete elimination of the Trusteeship Council as part of these reforms.